Taejo of Joseon

-Taejo (4 November 1335 – 27 June 1408), (Note: In the Korean calendar (lunisolar), he was born on the 11th day of the 10th lunar month of 1335 and died on the 24th day of the 5th lunar month of 1408.) personal name Yi Sŏnggye, later changed to Yi Tan, was the founder and first monarch of the Joseon dynasty of Korea.
-After overthrowing the Goryeo dynasty, he ascended to the throne in 1392 and abdicated six years later during a strife between his sons.
-He was honored as Emperor Ko following the establishment of the Korean Empire.
+Taejo (4 November 1335 – 27 June 1408), (Note: In the Korean calendar (lunisolar), he was born on the 11th day of the 10th lunar month and died on the 24th day of the 5th lunar month.) personal name Yi Sŏnggye, later changed to Yi Tan, was the founder and first monarch of Joseon.
+He ascended to the throne in 1392 after overthrowing the Goryeo regime, but abdicated just six years later during a strife between his sons.
+Following the establishment of the Korean Empire, he was honored as Emperor Ko.

 Taejo emphasized continuity over change.
 No new institutions were created, and no massive purges occurred during his reign.
 His new dynasty was largely dominated by the same ruling families and officials that had served the previous regime.
 He re-established amicable ties with Japan and improved relations with Ming China.

 Biography

 Early life

 The future King Taejo was born in Ssangseong Prefecture on the frontiers of the Yuan dynasty.
 Taejo's father was Yi Chach'un, an official of Korean ethnicity serving the Mongol-led Yuan.
 His mother, Lady Ch'oe, came from a family originally from Deungju (present-day Anbyŏn County, North Korea).
 In 1356, the Yi family defected to Goryeo, helping Goryeo seize control of Ssangseong Prefecture from its governor, Cho So-saeng.